Arrakk-tur/NeoNeo-7/README.md

   - Delete contacts information from your list.
   - View list of contacts that have birthday for the next N days.

-- Create and manage notes:
+- System for handling notes:
-  - Create and save notes.
+  - Create and store your notes.
-  - List all your notes.
+  - Display a list of all notes you have created.
-  - Read and edit individual notes.
+  - Access and modify specific notes.
-  - Delete notes when they are no longer needed.
+  - Erase notes that are no longer required.
+  - Search for notes using both keywords and tags at the same time.
+  - Attach and detach tags from specific notes.
+  - Erase either the text or the tags within a note.

 ## Getting Started: